 We are pleased to announce all of the nominees for our National Caregiver Month award program.
 A special thank you to all who nominated the amazing individuals in their lives who do amazing work every day.
 About National Caregiver Month: November is National Family Caregivers Month.
 This was first named as an official presidential proclamation in 1997 by former President Clinton.
 Every president since, Republican and Democrat alike, have issued this annual proclamation appreciating family caregivers.
 In president Obama’s proclamation in 2011 he stated: “Across our country, millions of family members, neighbors and friends provide care and support for their loved ones during times of need.
 With profound compassion and selflessness these caregivers sustain American men, women and children at their most vulnerable moments…during National Family Caregivers Month we pay tribute to individuals throughout America who ensure the health and well-being of their relatives and loved ones.
 Many of our nation’s caregivers assist individuals to help improve their quality of live.
 Their efforts help deliver short term comfort and security, facilitate social engagement and help individuals stay in their homes and communities as long as possible.
 This heroic work is often done while caregivers balance other commitments to their families, jobs and […]

 Undergoing treatment for brain cancer or a brain tumor may make it difficult for you to work, and therefore may leave you strapped financially.
-Social Security Disability (SSD) benefits can remove some of the stress by providing financial support during this difficult time.
-Medically Qualifying for Benefits To meet the eligibility requirements for SSD, you must prove through thorough medical records that you have: A definitive diagnosis, A condition that has prevented or will prevent you from working for a period of at least 12 months, And a condition that can either be matched with a Social Security Administration (SSA) listed condition, Or a condition that is so severe that it meets eligibility requirements without meeting or matching a listed condition.
-Qualifying under the Compassionate Allowance Program Some forms of brain cancer and other types of brain tumors qualify medically for disability benefits under the SSA’s Compassionate Allowances (CAL) program.
-CAL is an expedited review procedure designed to get you a decision on your eligibility for benefits more quickly.
-Rather than waiting months for a decision, you will know if you can receive SSD benefits in just a few weeks under CAL.
-Even under the CAL program though, you must […]
+Social Security Disability (SSD) benefits can remove some of the stress by providing financial support during this difficult time, as it is important that you are able to support yourself through this difficult time.
+That’s why it may be in your best interest if you know “how much is disability insurance” just in case you need to inquire about any additional financial help until you are able to return to work.
+If you think that you are due SSD but you haven’t received any, then it might be a good idea to involve Social security disability attorneys in your case.
+Medically Qualifying for Benefits To meet the eligibility requirements for SSD, you must prove through thorough medical records that you have: A definitive diagnosis, A condition that has prevented or will prevent you from working for a period of at least 12 months, And a condition that can either be matched with a Social Security Administration (SSA) listed condition, Or a condition that is so severe that it meets eligibility requirements without meeting or matching a […]

 Jim was recently diagnosed with a Grade 4 GBM in December of 2012.
 In recent months he dropped in to the Chris Elliott Fund offices for consultation on his case, as well as attended our patient conference in September.
 We encourage you to read the story he shares today.
 His experience is one that we like to see: he was referred to an expert upon diagnosis, was provided access to innovative and advance treatment from the start, and he continues to live with hope, love and support from his family and extended support network.
 We post our patient stories to further the messages of hope and inspiration we see from patients we work with.
 We also know that the more information we can continue to share the more we can help patients in their own journey.
 If reading this story leaves you with questions about your own treatment or if you are just looking for a different opinion.
 Please give us a call or email, we are here to help.
 September 30, 2013 My name is Jim.
 I am 55 years old and live in Sammamish, Washington.
 I have a wife, Laurie, and two adult children, Stacy and Craig.
 In […]

-Amazon just launched a fantastic new and easy opportunity for shoppers to contribute to their favorite charity!
-A program called AmazonSmile where .5% of all eligible purchases through smile.amazon.com (Amazon’s site) goes to the charity of your choice.
-We’ve already set up our account, so you can start making contributions to the Chris Elliott Fund!
+Amazon offers a fantastic and easy opportunity for shoppers to contribute to their favorite charity!
+The program is AmazonSmile where .5% of all eligible purchases through smile.amazon.com (Amazon’s site) goes to the charity of your choice.
+We’ve set up our account, so you can make contributions to the EndBrainCancer Initiative.
 Amazon does all the work, you just need to start shopping!
-The only way to be sure that a portion of your purchases goes to the Chris Elliott Fund is to begin shopping at smile.amazon.com and select the Chris Elliott Fund.
+The only way to be sure that a portion of your purchases goes to the Chris Elliott Fund is to begin shopping at smile.amazon.com and select the EndBrainCancer Initiative.
 Thanks for shopping.
 You can also start by clicking the banner below: